 A highly individualized inpatient drug rehab program is the ideal setting for this experience.
 You can take as much time as you need to explore patterns of feelings, thoughts, and behaviors.
 The availability of counseling experts also makes it possible to deal with situations as they crop up.

 Could You or a Loved One Benefit from Substance Abuse Treatment?

 How could psychotherapy help you or a loved one overcome drug addiction?
 At Memphis Recovery, you have several therapy options, including:

 - Individual therapy that quickly becomes the core of self-discovery

 - Group therapy that offers an opportunity to try out some of the new life skills you learn

 - Family therapy that provides a safe setting to re-establish family bonds

 - Music and art therapy as a means of expressing feelings you might not be able to put into words

-- Dual diagnosis and trauma therapy, which helps you deal with stressors that hearken back to experiences you had earlier in life
+- Dual diagnosis and trauma therapy help you deal with stressors that hearken back to experiences you had earlier in life

-Stop letting addiction drag you down for another day.
-Memphis Recovery is ready to help you embrace a new beginning.
-Call us today at 866-304-8254 for immediate assistance.
+Stop letting addiction drag you down.
+Memphis Recovery Centers is ready to help you embrace a new beginning.
+Call us today at 866.304.8254 for immediate assistance.